polytypic/Recalled/Docs/Tutorial.md

 ```

 Written this way, `sumLinesOfFile` looks very much like just another ordinary
 function.
-This is also very much a design goal for Recall.
-The goal is to make
+This is also very much a design goal for Recalled.
+The goal is to
-these kinds of *persistent* and *incremental* computations as readable as
+make these kinds of *persistent* and *incremental* computations as readable as
 possible in the sense that you can read the overall algorithm almost as easily
 as you'd read ordinary code.